-For subscores, the most common AMOs across years were AMO 1 (5 of 7 grades) and AMO 2 (3 of 7 grades) and AMO 4 (1 of 7 grades) for writing, AMO 1 (2 of 7 grades) and AMO 2 (5 of 7 grades) and AMO 3 (1 of 7 grades) for reading.
+For subscores, the most common AMOs across years were AMO 1 (6 of 7 grades) and AMO 2 (1 of 7 grades) for writing, AMO 1 (4 of 7 grades) and AMO 2 (3 of 7 grades) for reading.

 These subscores-compared to math, science, and overall ELA-display broader coverage of ELA categories across grades, on average.
 Compared to other grades, grades 7 and 8 writing have relatively higher AMO 1 groups.
 For these grades, a better balance may be seen if existing difficult items are replaced with an easier ones.